morganpdx/coderetreat-materials/testing-setup/python.md

 This guide also assumes you have python installed.
 To check it you have python installed, you can type `python -V`.

 First, it's a good idea to create a project location to house all the work you're going to be doing today.
-Here's an example of creating one called `coderetreat`.
+Here's an example of creating one called `coderetreat`:

 - Open your VSCode window and click on the `x0 !0` icon in the bottom left corner of the window.
 This will open a terminal window in VSCode; you can also select `View -> Terminal` or `Terminal -> New Terminal` from the menu.
 VSCode will create a bash or powershell window, depending on whether you're using a Mac or Windows computer.
 - (Optional) Browse to the location you'd like to create this folder